magao-x/handbook/operating/alignment.rst

 Decide on your beam splitter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All of the alignment uses cameras downstream of the `stagebs` science/WFS beamsplitter, so a change of beamsplitter will invalidate your alignment and require you to repeat these steps.
+All of the alignment uses cameras downstream of the `stagebs` science/WFS beamsplitter, and changing beamsplitter causes shifts in both the pupil and focal plane.
+Thus a change of beamsplitter will invalidate your alignment and require you to repeat these steps.

 Decide whether you're using H-alpha / IR or 65-35 first, and configure `stagebs`.